Chairman of the Board

 International Financial Institutions

-Mark Davey is executive vice president of International Financial Institutions at FIS.
-He is responsible for the organization outside of the U.S. and Canada, spanning both financial services and payments industries.
+Mark Davey is executive vice president of FIS’ International Financial Institutions (IFI) division.
+He is responsible for the organization outside of the U.S. and Canada, which serves clients in more than 110 countries.

 Executive Vice President,